wp-plugins/kerk-en-it-parish/readme.txt

 = 0.3.0 =

 * Moved widget to shortcode with same functionality.
-All masses are available in both widget and shortcode.
+All widgets are available as widget and shortcode.
-* Improved all masses widget/shortcode when the are multiple masses on the same day in the same church.
+* Improved all masses widget when the are multiple masses on the same day in the same church.
 * Redesigned and improved the admin form for adding masses.
-* Added subtitle to all masses widget/shortcode
+* Added subtitle to all masses widget
-* Added widget/shortcode for upcoming masses
+* Added widget for upcoming masses
 * Added new translations
 * Added ordering in data tables
+* Added Google Maps widget

 = 0.2.1 =